Concussion is a mild traumatic brain injury that can happen after a blow to the head or a sudden, severe jolt.

 - Be confused and not aware of where they are or what they have been doing.

-Signs of concussion in a toddler or baby
+Concussion symptoms in a toddler or baby

 If your child has hit their head and you are worried they might have concussion seek medical advice.